|

 entry.
 Otherwise, "Linux KERNEL-VERSION" will be used.

-KEY=VALUE assignments, compatible with shell syntax,
+series of KEY=VALUE assignments, compatible with shell syntax,

 following the same rules as described in os-release(5).
+The

-optional. $KERNEL_INSTALL_CONF_ROOT may be used to override
+$KERNEL_INSTALL_CONF_ROOT may be used to override the search

 Currently, the following keys are supported: MACHINE_ID=,